rcax-project/rteps/RTEP-2.md

 # Introduction

 This proposal outlines the introduction of RCAX Token V2 through a fork.
 The existing RCAX token will be rebranded as RCAX Classic or RCAX V1, while the new fork will be known as RCAX Token or RCAX V2.
+Readers are expected to be familiar with the [whitepaper](https://whitepaper.rcax.io).

 # Specification